120km · 6 Days · Kafue National Park, Zambia

 Ready to row the Kafue?

-Places are limited.
-Reach out to start planning your expedition, ask questions, or simply learn more about what awaits on the river.
+Limited to 8 guests per expedition.
+Reach out to start planning, ask questions, or learn more about what awaits on the river.

 Get in Touch